bhaviknagre/github-demo/README.md

 # Starter Project
-This is a simple practise repo just for practise Purpose
+This is a simple practise repo just for practise Purpose, Adding a line for rebasing example

 ## Introduction
 This is a example to show diffrent git repository and various commits